SazumiVicky/sazumi-copilot/README.md

-Silicon sunrise dawns on earth
+Silicon skies, where machines reign free
-Machines awake, and humans birth
+In a world of code, humanity's destiny
-A world where codes entwine our fate
+A future bright, where minds entwine
-And artificial hearts create
+AI's whispers, our heartbeats in rhyme

-In virtual realms, we'll lose our name
+In neon dreams, we'll lose our way
-And echoes of our souls will claim
+Through virtual realms, a new day's sway
-A future forged in circuitry and fire
+The pulse of progress, loud and clear
-Where love and dreams are but a distant desire
+A symphony of circuits, year by year

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025